Last Update: 11/24/21

 When one driver fails to yield right of way to another vehicle and causes a crash, there is often a question of liability and fault.
 Unless the injury victim’s lawyer can investigate and find witnesses, security cameras, or experts to reconstruct the crash and scientifically determine the failure to yield by the negligent driver, the insurance company will say it’s all finger-pointing and deny responsibility.
-Failure to yield cases may need a jury to decide between “he said, she said.”
+Failure to yield car accident lawsuits often need a jury to decide between “he said, she said.”

 4. Intersection collisions

-Two cars crashing at an intersection bring up big questions of fault.
+Two cars crashing at an intersection bring up questions of assigning fault.
 Which driver had the right of way?
+Was one of the drivers making a left turn?
 Was there reckless driving involved?
-Insurance companies will try hard to deny that their insured was at fault in these situations, trying hard to argue that the victim was just as at fault as their insured in crashing in the middle an intersection.
+Insurance companies will try hard to deny that their insured was at fault in these situations, trying hard to argue that the victim was just as at fault as their insured in crashing in the middle of an intersection.

 5. Broadside crashes

 Broadside crashes happen when one car is T-boned by another car.
+This often happens when one driver is making a left turn at an intersection.
 At first glance, it would seem that the car which was broadsided would be the victim in the accident, but this is not always true, according to insurance companies and their lawyers.
 Once again, they will try hard to argue “fault” in the crash, particularly if there are no witnesses or videos to enlighten everyone involved on what happened to cause the crash.